 To read more about how grade boundaries are decided, see A basic guide to standard setting.

 Grade boundaries for the last 12 months are available on our website.
-The figures are either for the qualification as a whole, or for separate papers, modules, or units as appropriate.
+The figures are either for the qualification as a whole, or for separate papers or entry options as appropriate.